Get

 The Maine Coon’s personality often defies the aloof and independent stereotype placed on cats.
 They love spending time with their family and typically aren’t shy around strangers.
 Although they may not want to be at the center of all the action, they still love to be included in their own way, such as observing from their favorite perch.

 Maine Coons are also rather easygoing and often get along with other pets.
 Just note that early socialization is key.
 Introducing Maine Coons to other pets when they’re kittens will increase the chances that they can peacefully coexist with other animals in the home.
-However, since they can have a strong prey drive, they may not be able to be fully trusted around small pets, such as hamsters and fish.
+However, since they can have a strong prey drive, they may not be able to be fully trusted around small pets, such as hamsters and birds.

 tabby-mainecoone-cat-in-the-carpet